 Get the Red, White and Blue Parfait recipe and nutrition info here.

-If you need a brain boost, you can't beat the benefits of beets.
+If you want to support your brain, you can't beat the benefits of beets.
 These root vegetables are rich in nitrates, which can help open blood vessels.
 That can be especially good for your brain as you age.
-Matter of fact, drinking beet juice has been shown to increase blood flow to the brain in older adults, according to a January 2011 study published in Nitric Oxide: Biology and Chemistry.
-Why is that important?
-Well, when areas in the brain that don't receive enough blood flow, it may cause dementia and poor cognition.

 Get the Teff Breakfast Bowl recipe and nutrition info here.